SchloobySnack/Iowa-DOT-Traffic-Cam-Viewer/README.md

 ## Usage

-1. Open the application in a web browser.
+1. When you open the application, you'll see a grid of camera thumbnails.
-2. Use the dropdown menu to select a traffic camera stream.
+2. Use the "Filter by Region" dropdown to show cameras from a specific region.
-3. The selected stream will start playing in the video player.
+3. Click "Sort by Name" or "Sort by Region" to reorder the camera grid.
+4. Click the "Play/Pause" button on any thumbnail to start or stop the live video stream.
+5. Multiple streams can be played simultaneously.

 ## Adding More Streams

-To add more streams, edit the `videoStreams` array in the `src/js/app.js` file.
-Add new objects with `name` and `url` properties for each new stream.
+The application fetches camera data from an API.
+To add more streams, you would need to update the API endpoint or the data source it's pulling from.

+## Project Structure

+- `src/index.html`: Main HTML file
+- `src/css/styles.css`: CSS styles for the application
+- `src/js/app.js`: JavaScript file containing the application logic
+- `Dockerfile`: Instructions for building the Docker container
+- `nginx.conf`: Nginx server configuration
+- `img/preview.gif`: Preview image of the application

 ## Dependencies